-Undergraduate students who are newly admitted to the University, both high school and postsecondary, are required to pay a nonrefundable \$500 Tuition Deposit.
+Undergraduate students who are newly admitted to a program at the University, both high school and postsecondary, are required to accept their offer of admission and to pay a nonrefundable \$500 Tuition Deposit.
 Payment of the deposit is required in order to access registration.
 The Tuition Deposit is credited towards the student's overall tuition assessment.
-Note: A Tuition Deposit is not required for graduate students and continuing undergraduate students, including internal transfer students or readmissions.
+Note: A Tuition Deposit is not required for graduate students and students reamining in their current program of study.

 The Tuition Deposit is nonrefundable.
 Students who pay the Tuition Deposit and choose not to attend will forfeit their deposit.
 Students who pay a similar deposit to confirm acceptance of admission to a quota program do not pay an additional Tuition Deposit.
-(Note: When a student who has received early admission to the University is subsequently denied admission, a refund will be issued in this circumstance only.)
+(Note: When a student who has received admission to the University is subsequently denied admission, a refund will be issued in this circumstance only.)